kisaragi-hiu/minaduki/README.md

 I plan to also merge other v1 packages into this repository.

+My goal is to *very* slowly inch towards making this as usable as, say, Obsidian, or Zettel Notes for Android.

 ## Caveat

 I expect myself to be the only user and will ship breaking changes without warning and without much explanation.

+Documentation may be out of sync with reality.

 ## Features